-I could tell it was good; but I always pile so much stuff on my burgers that I don’t think I got the experience that my husband did because he immediately commented on how excellent the beef was (he only put a little ketchup on his – I just don’t understand that kind of thinking).
+I could tell it was very good; but I typically add so many accoutrements (stuff) on my burgers that I don’t think I get the experience that my husband did.
+He immediately commented on how excellent the beef was (he only put a little ketchup on his – I just don’t understand that kind of thinking).

 It’s definitely the highest quality ground beef I’ve ever had.